-dr inż.
+dr hab. inż.
 Jacek Oskarbski

-- Assistant Professor at Department of Highway Engineering
+- Professor at Department of Transportation Engineering

 When planning their transport policy, cities usually focus on developing sustainable transport systems and reducing the negative consequences of transport.
 One way to deliver transport policies is to use the Sustainable Urban Mobility Plan (SUMP), a strategic document designed to meet the demand for mobility whilst ensuring adequate quality of life for the residents.
 The process of Sustainable Urban Mobility Planning (SUMP process)...